riceissa/brain-retraining/playlist.md

 date: 2025-01-10
 ---

 The biggest barrier that stopped me from trying brain retraining for so long is the cost of the programs.
 I don't want cost to be a barrier for other people, so I've made this playlist consisting entirely of freely available YouTube videos.
 You might think that freely available means lower quality, but actually, I think this playlist is _better_ than any single program, because different presenters have different strengths whereas I get to pick the best videos from each presenter.
+You don't need to join a program or pay huge sums of money to recover.

 This playlist contains the most important insights that _I_ needed to get on the path to recovery, but it's likely that what I needed is different from what other people need, so this playlist is intended more as a jumping-off point into the world of brain retraining and other mind body approaches, rather than an exhaustive list that has all that you need.